makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP48.md

 ## Payment Implementation

-The Financial Strategy Core Unit will leverage DssVest with individual contributor vesting schedules.
-MKR payment for DSSVest #1 & #2 will be for the time the FS-001 contributors were in RWF-001.
+The Strategic Finance Core Unit will leverage DssVest with individual contributor vesting schedules.
+MKR payment for DSSVest #1 & #2 will be for the time the SF-001 contributors were in RWF-001.
 New hire MKR will be allocated from the 84,000.1 MKR treasury controlled by MakerDAO.
 Vesting schedule will be posted monthly for transparency.
 Unallocated MKR will be returned to the DAO.

 Two DSSVest implementation will be created immediately after the approval of this MIP: